Rokuzō Sugiyama: Biography

 After his return to Japan in early 1921, Sugiyama received his first command, that of the destroyer in November 1921, followed by in November 1922.
 After graduation from the Naval Staff College in December 1922, he was promoted to lieutenant commander, and was captain of the destroyer in 1924.
-Sugiyama was promoted to commander in December 1926, and captain in December 1930, serving in various staff positions within the Imperial Japanese Navy General Staff, and as an instructor at the Naval Staff College from 1930-1933.
+Sugiyama was promoted to commander in December 1926, and captain in December 1930, serving in various staff positions within the Imperial Japanese Navy General Staff, and as an instructor at the Naval Staff College from 1930 to 1933.
 He returned to sea as captain of the cruiser in June 1933, followed by the in November 1933, in February 1934, and battleship in September 1935.

 From November 1936, Sugiyama was appointed Chief of Staff of the IJN 3rd Fleet, and was thus in a senior command position of Japanese naval forces in China during the early stages of the Second Sino-Japanese War.
 He was appointed to make a formal apology to the United States over the USS Panay incident in 1937.
 Sugiyama rose to vice admiral on November 15, 1940.
 On July 5, 1941, Sugiyama was appointed Commander-in-chief of the IJN 3rd Fleet.

 Following the start of the Pacific War, on January 3, 1942, Sugiyama accepted the post of commander in chief of the IJN 3rd Expeditionary Fleet.
-However, in December 1942, he returned to a shore position with the Naval Shipbuilding Command, of which he became Commandant from April 15, 1943 to November 4, 1944.
+However, in December 1942, he returned to a shore position with the Naval Shipbuilding Command, of which he became Commandant from April 15, 1943, to November 4, 1944.
 He was subsequently commander of the Sasebo Naval District until the end of the war.